CASNR's viticulture program plays vital role in state's wine industry growth

 But there is one characteristic where those areas and the High Plains have something in common – their climate.
 Warm and dry springs and summers, similar moisture contents and nice, cool summer nights all make these areas enjoyable places to live.
 They're also pretty good for growing wine grapes, which is why the grape-growing and winemaking industries have taken off in the South Plains over the last decade.

-"The advantages we have out here are the high elevation, the clear skies and we get lots of sunlight and heat," said Ed Hellman, a professor of viticulture with Texas Tech's Department of Plant and Soil Science with a joint appointment with Texas AgriLife Extension.
+"The advantages we have out here are the high elevation, the clear skies and we get lots of sunlight and heat," said Ed Hellman, a Texas Tech professor of viticulture and enology.
 "We get that combination of sunlight and heat that makes the vines very productive, but also, the quality of fruit is high out here.
 When I came to Texas Tech in 2001 there were 46 wineries in the state, and now there are over 400."

 That growth in grape-growing and winemaking also has been good for the College of Agricultural Sciences & Natural Resources, which not only conducts extensive research in viticulture but offers degree concentrations in viticulture and enology for students as well as viticulture and winemaking certification programs for wine industry entrepreneurs and prospective vineyard managers seeking to extend their knowledge of commercial grape production practices.